 The Audit Committee monitors the effectiveness of the Company's internal control systems and risk management system with respect to financial reporting.
 Financial risks principally include market risk, liquidity risk and credit risk.
-There has been no change to the manner in which these risks are managed and measured.
+There has been no change to the Company's approach to managing and measuring these risks.